barbazul/1kfa/mod_guide_gm.md

 If you make a puzzle, you must be prepared for your players to be stumped.

 Know beforehand a couple ways that hints will emerge.
+Your tools of narration can include more than just plain visual descriptions.
+You can use NPC dialogue, move "the camera" and engage all of the senses.

 Lastly, be open to simply give away the solution.
 Giving away the answer still lets players have "Aha!" moments.

 ## Monsters

 ### Monsters are part of the fiction